kktse/kktse.github.io/_posts/2018-09-18-single-track-bicycle.markdown

 Given the base assumptions, we can develop a set of linear differential equations with lateral velocity and yaw velocity as state variables.

-As the model is presented as a linear set of differential equations, state-space and transfer function representations are provided.
+Differential, state-space and transfer function representations of the model are provided.

 #### Differential Form